Jhuni0123/icpc-teamnote/README.md

-# Team Note for Proggraming Contest
+# Team Note for Programming Contest
+This is my team-note for programming contest

 ## Reference
 * https://github.com/ntopia/icpc-teamnote